bespinian/blog/content/posts/kubernetes-chargeback.md

 Since Kubernetes does not track any information about cost or even persistently store the resource usage of our workloads, we need a system that records each workload and which resources it consumes for how long (Price x Quantity).
 Additionally, we want to ensure workloads are attributable to a person, team, project or cost center in our organization, if we want to effectively make chargebacks or support business decisions.

-Storing this information in a suitable database allows us to create the desired reports, dashboards, alerts and chargebacks into our organization.
+Storing this information in a suitable database allows us to create the desired reports, dashboards, alerts, and chargebacks into our organization.

-## Proposed Toolchain
+## Proposed Tool Chain

 There are some companies providing tools to enable transparency.

 You may have much of the required tools already available in your Kubernetes clusters.
-In fact, a powerful toolchain enabling dynamic cost transparency queries and reports uses Prometheus at the core, which is often deployed with Kubernetes clusters for monitoring purposes already.
+In fact, a powerful tool chain enabling dynamic cost transparency queries and reports uses Prometheus at the core, which is often deployed with Kubernetes clusters for monitoring purposes already.
 Prometheus is a time-series database and allows efficient ingestion, storing and querying of time series data, such as resource usage data which is scraped on a fixed interval like once a minute.

 The Prometheus ecosystem also contains the following tools which serve our use case well and are often installed with it.